-He also published Super System 2 in 2004, which includes new games, new strategies and insight not only from him but also some of the greatest players including Chip Reese, David Sklansky, Mike Caro, Bobby Baldwin and Joey Hawthorne.
+He also published Super System 2 in 2004, which includes new games, new strategies, and insight not only from him but also from some of the greatest players including Chip Reese, David Sklansky, Mike Caro, Bobby Baldwin, and Joey Hawthorne.
 A MUST READ!

-He’s also wrote several other books including Poker Wisdom of a Champion (2003), Online Poker: Your Guide to Playing Online Poker Safely & Winning Money (2005), My 50 Most Memorable Hands (2007) and The Godfather of Poker: The Doyle Brunson Story (2009), but I haven’t read those so I don’t know if they’re good.
+He’s also written several other books including Poker Wisdom of a Champion (2003), Online Poker: Your Guide to Playing Online Poker Safely & Winning Money (2005), My 50 Most Memorable Hands (2007), and The Godfather of Poker: The Doyle Brunson Story (2009), but I haven’t read those so I don’t know if they’re good.

-Then the army snapped him since he was no longer draft-deffered student.
-After the army he played for Toronto Argonauta and Montreal Alouettes in the Canadian Football League for 5 years untill his knees gave out and he had to look for another job.
+Then the army snapped him since he was no longer a draft-deferred student.
+After the army, he played for Toronto Argonauta and Montreal Alouettes in the Canadian Football League for 5 years until his knees gave out and he had to look for another job.

-After that T.J wound up as a night manager for Wonder Bread in San Francisco, it was about at that time when he realised he was making more money out of playing poker, than his job so he decided to move to poker full time.
+After that T.J wound up as a night manager for Wonder Bread in San Francisco, it was about at that time when he realized he was making more money out of playing poker than his job so he decided to move to poker full time.